 SUSTAINABILITYThe soul of our brewery has always been about sustainable

 The soul of our brewery has always been about sustainable, responsible practices, ever since the pre-Bozone era when owners Todd and Lisa embraced a DIY, off-the-grid lifestyle.
 Their self-sufficient approach to brewing beer brought with it a real-life understanding of the importance of conserving resources.

 Today, that eco-conscious philosophy means our work is designed to have as little impact as possible on our environment.
 We love spending time outside as much as we love good beer, so in our eyes, a sustainable approach to brewing just makes sense.

-Bozeman Brewing was recognized in the Spring of 2019 for sustainability efforts in our everyday brewing practices through an EcoStar Award from MSU Extension Services.
+Bozeman Brewing was recognized in 2019 & 2020 for sustainability efforts in our everyday brewing practices through an EcoStar Award from MSU Extension Services.
 To celebrate this highlight in our sustainability journey, we have released a limited-edition beer!
 Come try the EcoStar IPA.

 Our 182-panel, 47.3KWh solar array provides 30% of the brewery’s annual power.
 Since installation in September 2015, it has generated 200MWh and offset 119 tons of CO2 emissions — that’s 17,500 gallons of gasoline.

 Our brewery averages 4bbls. of water to produce 1 bbl.
 (31 gallons) of beer, much less than the industry average of 7 to 1.
 Our cardboard, aluminum, and plastic all get recycled.
 To divert compostable trash from the landfill waste stream we utilize a local composter, reducing waste in our tasting room by up to 95%.
 Our spent grain from brewhouse operations is donated to a local cattle ranch — lucky cows!